ruselec/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image5]

+![alt text][image8]

 #### Image Preprocessing

 The image is cropped above the horizon and below the car to reduce the amount of information the network is required to learn.
-Next the image is resized to further reduce required processing (code lines 78-82, 124).
+Next the image is resized to further reduce required processing.

 Here are examples of image preprocessing: